Contents

 Palazzo Vecchio phase 1

-First Phase Completed: 1314
+First phase completed: 1314

 The first phase of construction was completed in 1314, which included the construction of the main tower, named Torre della Catena.
 The tower was used as a prison and had a chain that could be lowered to block access to the palace during times of war or unrest.